Stibius/TiledShading/README.md

 # Tiled Shading

-Application demonstrating the Forward shading, Deferred shading and Tiled Deferred Shading rendering techniques.
+Application demonstrating the Forward Shading, Deferred Shading and Tiled Deferred Shading rendering techniques.

 It is based on this paper: <a href="doc/tiled_shading_preprint.pdf">tiled_shading_preprint.pdf</a>